 Post-secondary students need suitable housing, and there is a particular need for affordable accommodation options for government and non-government workers to meet regional demand for service provision and season employment.

 Projects under way to build strong communities include a project to provide affordable student housing in Albany.
-Construction is under way at the Norman House precinct near the UWA Albany Centre, providing five four-bed residential units for technical and tertiary students.
+Stage One of the project, at the Norman House precinct near the UWA Albany Centre, provided five four-bed residential units for technical and tertiary students.
+Stage Two, in Serpentine Road, will provide further affordable student accommodation in the Albany city centre.

 Nyabing’s Community Hub project is a multi-faceted initiative that will be a focal point for community services, hospitality and activities.
 The hub will help to retain essential services in the town, and it includes short- and medium-term accommodation.